Not having enough time has become one of the biggest reasons why we don’t do the things we really want to.

 - It has reduced the level of tension or stress I used to feel when I had a lot of things to get done.

-Anyone who is willing to apply this rule will see significant improvements in their effectiveness and their ability to get things done.
-This will also mean that not having enough time will not be an issue provided we are clear on what needs to be done first.
+Anyone who will apply this rule will see significant improvements in their effectiveness and their ability to get things done.
+This will also mean that not having enough time will not be an issue provided we’re clear on what needs to be done first.

 Question: What benefit do you think you will gain from applying this rule?